realmaster42/EverybodyEditsProtocol/README.md

 > *See [Keys](#model-keys).*

 ### <a id="rm-hideLobby">"hideLobby"</a>
-Occurs when world hidden in the lobby setting is changed.
+Occurs when "world hidden in the lobby setting" is toggled.

 `[0] Boolean` Hidden
-> Value indicating whether the world is now hidden from the lobby and profile.
+> Value indicating whether the world is hidden from the lobby and profile.

-___

 ### <a id="rm-info">"info"</a>
-Occurs when the server sends information pertaining to low-level functions like (a) you were kicked or (b) the room is full or (c) rate limit exceeded.
+Occurs when the server sends information like (a) you were kicked or (b) the room is full or (c) rate limit exceeded.

 `[0] String` Title
 > The title of the message.